James4Ever0/notes/Image and audio feature extraction for Language Models.md

 To simplify the pipeline, we would recommend you to sample the image into fixed size square patches, like 2x2, 4x4 etc.

-Or you can skip the ViT embedding part, just use [Fuyu-8b](https://hf-mirror.com/adept/fuyu-8b) `FuyuForCausalLM` or take its architecture because it supports arbitrary sized images.
+Or you can skip the ViT embedding part, just use [Fuyu-8b](https://hf-mirror.com/adept/fuyu-8b) or take its architecture `FuyuForCausalLM` and processor `FuyuProcessor` because it supports arbitrary sized images.

 ### Split image into patches